Street food

-Street food is food or drinks sold by a hawker or vendor on a street or at other public places, such as markets, fairs, and parks.
+Street food is food sold by a hawker or vendor on a street or at another public place, such as a market, fair, or park.
 It is often sold from a portable food booth, food cart, or food truck and is meant for immediate consumption.
 Some street foods are regional, but many have spread beyond their regions of origin.
-Most street foods are classified as both finger food and fast food and are typically cheaper than restaurant meals.
+Most street foods are classified as both finger food and fast food, and are generally cheaper than restaurant meals.
 The types of street food vary between regions and cultures in different countries around the world.
 According to a 2007 study from the Food and Agriculture Organization, 2.5 billion people eat street food every day.
-While some cultures consider it to be rude to walk on the street while eating, a majority of middle-income consumers rely on the quick access and cheap service of street food for daily nutrition and job opportunities, especially in developing countries.
+While some cultures consider it to be rude to walk on the street while eating, a majority of middle- to high-income consumers rely on the quick access and affordability of street food for daily nutrition and job opportunities, particularly in developing countries.

-Today, governments and other organizations are increasingly concerned with both the socioeconomic importance of street food and its associated risks.
-These risks include food safety, sanitation, illegal use of public or private areas, social problems and traffic congestion.
+Today governments and other organizations are increasingly concerned with both the socioeconomic importance of street food and its associated risks.
+These risks include food safety, sanitation issues, illegal use of public or private areas, social problems, and traffic congestion.

 History

 Europe

-In ancient Greece, small fried fish was a street food, however, the Greek philosopher Theophrastus held the custom of street food in low regard.
+In ancient Greece, small fried fish was a street food; however, the Greek philosopher Theophrastus held the custom of street food in low regard.
 Evidence of a large number of street food vendors was discovered during the excavation of Pompeii.
-Street food was widely consumed by poor urban residents of ancient Rome whose tenement homes did not have ovens or hearths.
+Street food was widely consumed by poor urban residents of ancient Rome whose tenement houses did not have ovens or hearths.
 Chickpea soup with bread and grain paste were common meals.
-In ancient China, street food generally catered to the poor, though wealthy residents would send servants to buy street food and bring it back for them to eat in their homes.

 A travelling Florentine reported in the late 14th century noted that in Cairo, people brought picnic cloths made of rawhide to spread on the streets and sit on while they ate their meals of lamb kebabs, rice, and fritters they purchased from street vendors.
 In Renaissance Turkey, many crossroads had vendors selling "fragrant bites of hot meat," including chicken and lamb that had been spit-roasted.
 In 1502, Ottoman Turkey became the first country to legislate and standardize the sale of street food.

-In the 19th century, street food vendors in Transylvania sold gingerbread nuts, cream mixed with corn, as well as bacon and other meat fried on top of ceramic vessels with hot coals inside.
+In the 19th century, street food vendors in Transylvania sold gingerbread nuts, cream mixed with corn, and bacon and other meat fried on top of ceramic vessels with hot coals inside.
 French fries, consisting of fried strips of potato, probably originated as a street food in Paris in the 1840s.
 Street foods in Victorian London included tripe, pea soup, pea pods in butter, whelk, prawns and jellied eels.